 Other Fiber Bonus Benefits

-For pets that need a little help in the weight management department, a diet with higher fiber content can help.
+For dogs that need a little help in the weight management department, a high-fiber dog food diet can help.
 Weight management diets tend to be formulated with more fiber as they improve satiety (the sense of feeling full).

 Cats that are having hairball issues can also benefit from fiber.
 Cat food formulated specifically to control hairballs like Diamond Naturals Indoor Cat Hairball Control Dinner for Adult Cats and Diamond Naturals Indoor Cat Chicken & Rice Formula are high in insoluble fiber to help move swallowed hair through the digestive tract.